Solontus/TableflipperExtreme/README.md

     python flipper.py -n 8-Rack "http://tappedout.net/mtg-decks/mono-black-8-rack-modern-discard/"

-This works with deckbox.org URLs aswell.
+This works with deckbox.org, archidekt, and scryfall URLs as well.

 ## Getting the results into Tabletop Simulator